Current Grant Opportunities

 Charitable organizations may apply and should submit either:

 - 501c3 determination letter from the IRS or,

 - Fiscal Sponsorship Commitment Form if you do not have a tax-exempt status from IRS or,

 - Provide organizational documents showing how your organization meets charitable requirements which can include Mission and Vision, Bylaws, Articles of Incorporation.

 Applicant organizations must be located in or directly benefit the residents of Griggs, Barnes or Ransom Counties, North Dakota.

 Types of programs/projects normally NOT funded by the SVCF:

-Annual appeals or membership drives; Capital debt reduction; Individuals or for-profit organizations; Organizations with outstanding final reports from previous SVCF grants; political projects; religious groups for religious purposes; and funding for any project expense incurred before the decision date unless expenses are detailed within the project application and approved by the Foundation Board.
+Annual appeals or membership drives; capital debt reduction; individuals or for-profit organizations; capital campaign projects; organizations with outstanding final reports from previous SVCF grants; political projects; religious groups for religious purposes; and funding for any project expense incurred before the decision date.

 After you submit your Proposal: